BloomTech-Labs/Job-Funnel-ds-API/docs/api/reference.md

 A list of keyphrases (e.g. skills) to search for.
 If this argument is not present, `title` is required.

+`resume_id` *String*, Optional

+ID of a resume to search by.
+Not yet implemented.

 `count` *Int*, Optional

 Maximum number of jobs to return.
 In the future, this will be ordered by relevance.

 `threshold` *Float*, Optional

 Minimum relevance of jobs to return.
-Not currently implemented.
+Not yet implemented.

 `city` *String*, Optional